-Over the years, many members have given stock to PETA as a donation or because of specific cruelty-to-animals issues.
-On occasion, PETA has also purchased shares in companies where the inhumane treatment of animals has been brought to our attention.
+Over the years, many members have donated stock to PETA, sometimes because of specific cruelty-to-animals issues.
+PETA has also purchased shares in companies in order to address the abuse of animals.
 As partial owners of a publicly traded company, shareholders are entitled to bring proposals, or resolutions, to a vote as part of a company’s annual meeting process.

 Shareholder Resolutions and Animal Testing

-Animal testing conducted by companies may be expressly required by government regulations or may be a voluntary activity on the company’s part.
+Animal testing conducted by companies may be required by government regulations or it may be performed voluntarily.
 For example, government regulations require a certain amount of animal testing for pharmaceutical and medical-device companies, but these companies are often afforded flexibility in choosing the tests that they use to establish the safety and effectiveness of new products.

 PETA’s first shareholder resolutions in 1987 targeted cosmetics and household-product manufacturers that conducted animal tests.
 In 2006, PETA’s Give the Animals 5 resolutions called upon companies to replace five commonly used animal tests with validated, internationally approved non-animal methods.
-With the support of our members, PETA has since filed shareholder resolutions covering many animal testing issues with dozens of companies, including the following chemical and pharmaceutical giants:
+With the support of our members, PETA has since filed shareholder resolutions covering many animal testing issues with dozens of companies, including many chemical and pharmaceutical giants.

-A number of companies seek the government’s permission to exclude PETA’s resolutions from their annual meeting materials.
-In certain instances, the Securities and Exchange Commission—the agency responsible for administering federal securities laws in the U.S.—ruled against these companies in PETA’s favor, allowing our resolutions to be submitted and voted upon.
-PETA’s resolutions often receive high enough percentages of the shareholder vote to enable us to re-file the following year.
+Companies often seek the government’s permission to exclude PETA’s resolutions from their annual meeting materials.
+The Securities and Exchange Commission—the agency responsible for administering federal securities laws in the U.S.—often rules against these companies in PETA’s favor, allowing our resolutions to be submitted and voted on.
+PETA’s resolutions frequently receive high enough percentages of the shareholder vote to enable us to re-file the following year.

 - Working with PETA scientists to develop testing strategies that avoid the use of animals (One such strategy related to dermal toxicity was accepted by the U.S. Environmental Protection Agency and extended to other companies.)

-- Implementing a large computational toxicology program that saved tens of thousands of animals from government-mandated testing
+- Implementing a large computational toxicology program that spared tens of thousands of animals from government-mandated testing

 - Working on non-animal replacements for skin sensitization and skin irritation testing for medical devices